 During the pilot phase, the Company will assess customer compliance with the program terms by conducting post-inspections at all participating customer locations.
 The Company will use this pilot to determine if it can effectively serve small business customers as an alternative to the traditional direct install model.
-The DIY initiative endeavors to reach more customers in this key market segment at a lower cost and leverages approaches consistent with goals of REV, including greater customer involvement in managing their use and using the Online Marketplace portal to deliver discounted efficiency equipment (lighting).
+The DIY initiative endeavors to reach more customers in this key market segment at a lower cost and leverages approaches consistent with goals of REV, including greater customer involvement in managing their use and using the Online Marketplace portal to deliver discounted efficiency equipment.

-The CDI program anticipates serving approximately 4,500 customers annually throughout this ETIP cycle.
+The CDI program anticipates serving approximately 2,800 customers annually throughout this ETIP cycle with an additional 2,000 customers expected to receive an energy assessment.